 - This series has gone on so long they're on their third Lonely Maytag repairman (Jesse White played the original repairman in 1967, followed by Gordon Jump from 1989-2003.
 White died in 1997; Jump died in 2003), and a young apprentice repairman with a neurotic dedication to makework was introduced.

-- The workless Maytag repair men commercials were harshly parodied in Robot Chicken, where the out-of-work repair man goes home to a screaming wife and have a huge argument.
+- The workless Maytag repair men commercials were harshly parodied in Robot Chicken, where the out-of-work repair man goes home to a screaming wife and they have a huge argument.

 - Many of Sit 'n Sleep's ads feature the boss Larry and his "accountant Irwin", whose reaction to their various offers is invariably "You're killing me, Larry!"